 Sometimes to get to the wisdom of knowing the difference, as the Serenity Prayer says and as the moon in the story experienced, we have to go well out of our way beyond normal life.

 Kind of like what’s been happening during this global pandemic, right?

 Our active posture practice can lead us to more wisdom in how we engage with our bodies.
 We discover what’s adaptable – where we can gain strength, flexibility, and health in body.

-And our deep resting in Restorative Yoga helps us cut through the noise and demands of doing into the quiet of our begin.
+And our deep resting in Restorative Yoga helps us cut through the noise and demands of doing into the quiet of our being.

 Our work with the breath helps us see that we contain both consistence of inhale and exhale, but also the ability to adapt and change the breath to serve us when we need it most.